 A number of scholarships and prizes are available to students in the Department.
 Some of these are awarded before starting the program of study at Concordia, such as, Entrance Scholarships, while others are awarded during the course of studies, such as, In-Course Scholarships.

 There are also Federal and Provincial Loans and Bursaries for eligible candidates.
-Further information is available in Section 18.6 of the Undergraduate Calendar.
+Further information is available in the Undergraduate Calendar.

 Concordia University's Science College provides a unique forum where students interested in the sciences can prepare for a life of research, teaching or any challenging pursuit or profession in the sciences.